 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Bruges.

-Best Airbnb in Bruges: Stylish room with river view
+Stylish room with river view | Best Airbnb in Bruges

 When visiting a city for the first time, it sometimes helps to rent a private room instead of a whole apartment.
 This way, there’s always someone near that can help you find the best hotspots.
 We chose this Airbnb because of its great location and unique style.
 You can enjoy the river view while being in the heart of the city.
 If you need any recommendations, feel free to reach out to your host and he’ll be happy to help.